jeanbourgain8/jeanbourgain8.github.io/posts/Substack/Product/Code/System Maintenance/Deep Learning Setup.md

 >>> import cv2
 ```

 If it doesn't work then there is some error with OpenCV3.2 installation.
-With this we are done with our OpenCV3 installation next we jump into Caffe installation.
+Now, we are done with our OpenCV3 installation, next we jump into Caffe installation.

 ## Installing Caffe with OpenCV3 & GPU (CUDA+cuDNN)
 For pre-requisites we execute the following lines